6 Best Tennis Shoes in 2023

 Full review of K-Swiss Hypercourt Express 2

-Tennis shoes are categorized by the type of court they are intended for.
+Above else, tennis shoes are categorized by the type of court they are intended for.
 The most common ones today are hard-court and clay-court tennis shoes.
-For those who are new to the game or need a shoe for recreational use, there are versatile all-court trainers as well.
+You might as well come across tennis shoes marked as "AC," of "all court."
+As the name suggests, these are suitable for both.

 The brands most often release the same model in both hard-court and clay variations.